 Exact match domains used to be SEO gold, but spammers cottoned on to the fact an exact match domain was the perfect place to stick their dubious sales ads for pharmaceutical products.
 In 2012, Google released an algorithm update that directly targeted exact match domains.
 So don’t rely on an exact match domain – let your website content do the talking instead.

-Just because you might be paying Google thousands of pounds per month doesn’t mean your website will rank any higher in organic search.
-Google AdWords can help promote your website and help achieve a primary paid advertisement position, however, this will not boost your organic search engine ranking positions – although it can be used to help indicate which keywords are the most profitable.
+Just because you might be paying Google thousands of pounds per month for Paid advertising doesn't mean your website will rank any higher in organic search.
+Google AdWords can help promote your website and help achieve a primary paid advertisement position, however, this will not boost your organic search engine ranking positions - although it can be used to help indicate which keywords are the most profitable.